Category: Food

 A Hole in the Wall but Not in My Soul

 Los Trinos, a tiny unassuming place with about 10 tables, serves the surrounding neighborhood.
 It’s down-home cooking-Pupusas, Tacos, Churrasco, Sopa de Res, all made in a tiny family-run kitchen.
 We settled on Carne Asada Tacos, pupusas filled with cheese and chicken, and a bowl of their Sopa de Res (beef and vegetable soup).
 The soup is the epitome of comfort food, filled with carrots, chayote, zucchini, corn on the cob, and chunks of beef, it nourishes the body and the soul.
-Beef shank is part of the leg, the meat is tough, sinewy, and lean (it does a lot of work after all) but with long slow cooking, morphs into tender and flavorful morsels and develops into a tasty stock.
-Oxtails would be a good (but pricey) substitute for both flavor and texture.
+Beef shank is part of the leg, the meat is tough, sinewy, and lean (it does a lot of work after all) but with long slow cooking, morphs into tender and flavorful chunks and makes a tasty stock.
+Oxtails would be a good but pricey substitute for both flavor and texture.

-On the way back, mom’s legs gave out and she collapsed crossing the street (Mission is a big fast street).
+On the way back, mom’s legs gave out and she collapsed crossing the street (Mission is a big, fast street).
 I frantically tried to pick her up while grabbing her walker.
-Immediately 3 guys came running to help us, literally carrying mom to the corner out of harm’s way.
-Luckily there is a bus stop there with seats.
+Immediately, 3 guys came running to help us and carried Mom to the corner out of harm’s way.
+Luckily, there is a bus stop there with seats.
 I told her I would run and grab a wheelchair.
 One of the guys immediately said he would stay with her until I got back.
 I was so grateful to them.
-With all the craziness going on right now its acts of kindness and decency that restore your faith in people.
-They probably won’t see this but I wanted to thank the three of them who without hesitation jumped in to help us.
+With all the craziness going on right now, it’s acts of kindness and decency that restores your faith in people.
+They probably won’t see this, but I wanted to thank those men who, without hesitation, jumped in to help us.

 I got mom back and settled her in, told her she almost gave me a heart attack, she laughed.
 She Was OK

 In appreciation of the three guys who helped us, I have named my version of Caldo or Sopa de Res, Three Amigos Soup.
 It is soul food.
-Comfort food made with love and made to be shared with family and friends.
-My mom, notorious for not being a great cook (she left the cooking to my dad), somehow could fill a pot with water and like magic turn it into the most delicious soups.
-Her beef and veggie soup, one of my favorites, starts like Three Amigos soup with beef shanks but veers Asian with the addition of ginger and shiitake mushrooms.
+Comfort food made with love and to be shared with family and friends.
+My mom, notorious for not being a great cook (she left the cooking to my dad), but could somehow fill a pot with water and, like magic, turn it into the most delicious soup.
+Her beef and veggie soup is one of my favorites, it starts like Three Amigos soup with beef shanks but veers Asian with the addition of ginger and shiitake mushrooms.

-Inspired by the three gentlemen who helped me it felt right to make a pot of soup.
-I made the soup in a pressure cooker and it takes half the amount of time.
+Inspired by the three gentlemen who helped me, it felt right to make a pot of soup.
+I made the soup in a pressure cooker so it takes way less time.
 If you have a 6-quart pressure cooker like me, half the recipe.
 If you have the big Kahuna of Instant Pots, you can make the full recipe.

 Confession time, I cheat by adding a heaping tablespoon of Better Than Bouillon Base, totally optional.
 Or start with beef broth or stock instead of water for a richer flavor.